 May 29 – Oct 10 | 11am-5pm | Free

-The permanently-moored 1885 tall ship Wavertree to the public for FREE beginning Saturday, May 29, 2021 and running on Fridays, Saturdays, and Sundays through October 2021, with timed entry, from 11am-5pm at Pier 16 (Fulton and South Streets).
+As part of the 2021 Season of Seaport Museum Open Days, the permanently-moored 1885 tall ship Wavertree is open to the public for FREE beginning Saturday, May 29, 2021 and running on Fridays, Saturdays, and Sundays through October 2021, with timed entry, from 11am-5pm at Pier 16 (Fulton and South Streets).

 Visits will be self-guided along a set route and will include access to the main deck and quarter deck.
 Learn how people worked and lived aboard a 19th century cargo sailing vessel, from the captain to the ship’s officers, cooks, and crew.
 Then visit the cargo hold and stand atop the viewing platform where you can take in the massive main cargo area.